Housing Consumer Education Center (HCEC)

 4/24/2020 – Following is a quick write up from CHAPA on the recently approved eviction moratorium and mortgage forbearance.
 DHCD will release further guidance in upcoming days: COVID-19 EVICTION & FORECLOSURE MORATORIUM LAW

 LTC NEWS – On this edition: City Council returns to City Hall, the end of the eviction moratorium approaches, neighborhood Facebook groups, the future of outdoor dining, and in the Sun Spot an interview with Dr. Joel Boyd and Dan Rourke.
 Connie Martin and Kristin Ross-Sitcawich participated.

 Trouble Making Ends Meet?
 At risk of losing your home due to COVID-19?

 Community Teamwork is pleased to offer new financial assistance programs for our families impacted by the recent Covid-19 pandemic and state of emergency.
-The Emergency Rental and Mortgage Assistance (ERMA) program funded by the Massachusetts Department of Housing & Community Development provides up to $4,000 of direct funding to eligible households.
+Residential Assistance for Families in Transition (RAFT) and The Emergency Rental and Mortgage Assistance (ERMA) program funded by the Massachusetts Department of Housing & Community Development is able to provide assistance up to $10,000 of direct funding to eligible households.